-For example, if you sell ceramic pots and feel your customers may benefit from learning more about plant care, you could share a book or course that’s helped you.
+For example, if you sell ceramic pots and feel your customers may benefit from learning more about plant care, you could share a book (like this one) or course that’s helped you.

-On the flip side, if you’re hoping to partner with a blogger or another Etsy shop, you can let them know to sign up so they have an opportunity to earn by promoting your shop!
-(AND it’s at no cost to you — you’ll still earn the full price of your sale, Etsy bears that “advertising” cost of running an affiliate program!)
+That way they have an opportunity to earn (beyond what the partnership arrangement is) by promoting your shop!
+(AND it’s at no cost to you — you’ll still earn the full price of your sale, Etsy bears the cost as an advertising expense of running an affiliate program!)

 But, I’m Sending People Away From My Shop – Isn’t That Crazy?